 When it comes to my hair, I tend to fluctuate between two lengths: just above my shoulder or just above my boobs (both technical terms).
 Yet there always comes a time with both lengths when I start to feel like I want to either chop it all off and start again or indulge my inner Rapunzel and grow it out super long.

 Right about now, I'm at the "chopping it all off" stage, mainly down to the fact that I'm seeing cool, short hairstyles pretty much everywhere I look and the fact that I can't get a haircut right now.
 Yes, short hair is definitely trending, and I want in.
-However, ahead of booking in when salons reopen, I think it's best I start to garner some expert advice on potential styles.
+However, before I sprint to the salon, I think it's best I start to garner some expert advice on potential styles.

 "Short hairstyles are on-trend at the moment," confirmed Neil Barton, Goldwell ambassador and owner of Neil Barton Hairdressing.
 "Other than the bob and the pixie cut, there are a few other short hairstyles, and this includes the lob—perfect for those who can't decide whether to keep their length or go shorter.
 Another short hairstyle that I love is the buzz cut."

-If you're also toying with the idea of going for the chop after months of growth, I've rounded up some of the best short-hair inspiration around for you to feast your eyes on.
+If you're also toying with the idea of going for the chop, I've rounded up some of the best short-hair inspiration around for you to feast your eyes on.
 Whether you're dreaming of a brunette blunt bob or a soft blonde bob, there's a style out there for you.
 Similarly, if you have hit a certain age and feel fed up with managing long lengths, a short cut could be the perfect option.

 Keep scrolling to see all of the ways women are wearing bobs, lobs, pixie cuts, and buzz cuts right now.
 Plus, I caught up with some hairstylists for expert tips on how to decide which style is best for you, what to ask your hairdresser, and how to care for and style your shorter strands.